2012–13 New Orleans Hornets season

-The 2012–13 New Orleans Hornets season was the 11th season of the franchise in the National Basketball Association (NBA).
+The 2012–13 New Orleans Hornets season was the 11th (Note: At the time, this season was considered the 25th season in franchise history, being viewed as a relocation from Charlotte.
+In 2014, after this team was rebranded as the Pelicans, the name and the statistical history of the original team was reclaimed by the present day Charlotte Hornets, who had begun play in 2004 as an expansion team known as the Charlotte Bobcats.) season of the franchise in the National Basketball Association (NBA).
 It was also the final season the New Orleans franchise played with the Hornets name; the team would change their name to the New Orleans Pelicans shortly after the conclusion of the regular season.